 QUEER|ART|MENTORSHIP supports a year-long exchange between emerging and established artists in four different creative fields: Film, Literature, Performance, and Visual Art.

-• The Queer|Art|Mentorship program nurtures exchange between LGBTQ+ artists at all levels of their careers and works against a natural division between generations and disciplines.
+QUEER|ART|MENTORSHIP (QAM) was founded to develop an intergenerational and interdisciplinary network of support and shared knowledge for LGBTQ+ artists.
+The program nurtures exchange between artists at all levels of their careers, working against a social separation between generations and disciplines.

 FILM